ABOUT LAST BITE FILMS

 Over the past two decades, Joseph has worked across a variety of narrative and documentary projects, with a particular interest in stories that highlight distinctive aspects of regional history.
 He collaborates closely with the team at Last Bite Films, where he helps shepherd projects from development through post-production.

-• A middle-aged man with a bald head and light skin, wearing a red and white checkered shirt, standing indoors in front of a decorative wooden cabinet.
+• Anton Mack, a middle-aged man with a bald head and light skin, wearing a red and white checkered shirt, standing indoors in front of a decorative wooden cabinet.

 Anton Mack